GitHubarin/DeepFace-Demonstration/README.md

 ### Contents

-- **videos/**: A folder containing various video files used in the example
+- **videos/**: A folder containing various video files used in the example analysis.
 - **.gitattributes**: A Git LFS configuration file specifying which file types to track as large files (not relevant for running the analysis).
 - **analysis.py**: Script for analyzing the emotions of the subject within the videos.
 - **config.py**: Configuration settings (e.g., paths, environment variables) used throughout the project.